dlt-hub/dlt/docs/website/docs/dlt-ecosystem/table-formats/iceberg.md

 # Iceberg table format

-[Iceberg](https://iceberg.apache.org/) is an open source table format. `dlt` can store data as Iceberg tables.
+[Iceberg](https://iceberg.apache.org/) is an open-source table format. `dlt` can store data as Iceberg tables.

-## Supported Destinations
+## Supported destinations

 Supported by: **Athena**